gebodal/annodoc/index.md

 This annotation may then be linked to a measurement annotation using the `Confidence` relation, as discussed REFERENCE.

 #### Definition

+It is beneficial to distinguish mathematical symbols appearing inside equations from those appearing as independant entities in a sentence.
+To this end, we also have a `Definition` annotation, which should be used to annotate equations of the form `SYMBOL = EXPRESSION`, as in:

+EXAMPLE

+If you encounter a mathematical expression outside of an equation (i.e. there is no equals sign present), determine if the expression qualifies as a physical quantity in its own right - for instance, is there a measurement of this quantity provided in the text?
+In such cases, annotate the expression as a ParameterSymbol, and associate it normally with any ParameterName, MeasuredValue, or Constraint annotations.
+An example of this would be:

+EXAMPLE

 ### Relations